peno64/repository.peno64/README.md

 ### An addon is updated

 The addon sources are in folder repo.
-Make the needed changes to the addon and don't forget to increment the version number in addon.xml
+However that are in fact submodules.
+Make the needed changes to the addon in its own repository and don't forget to increment the version number in addon.xml \
+When that is done and put in github, update the addon in folder repo via the git command \
+git pull

 ### An addon is added

 The addon sources are in folder repo.
+However that are in fact submodules.
+First create a new repository for the addon and when that it done, create it as submodule in folder repo with the command: \
+git submodule add <url> \
-Put the new addon there. \
+With url the url of the new addon. \
 Since a new addon is added to the repo, the repo must also update. \
 To force that, goto folder repo/repository.peno64.
 Edit addon.xml and increase the version number. \
 Edit in the root file index.html and change the version numbers here also.
 Note that this must be done two times.